Macquarie Street, Sydney: Government and public buildings

 Sydney Public Library, corner of Bent and Macquarie, Sydney, 1877.
-This building has since been demolished.
+This building was demolished in 1967 for the State Office Block, later demolished for Aurora Place in 2004.

 Macquarie Street is the location of the main governmental institutions of New South Wales: Parliament House, Government House, and the Law Courts Building (which houses the Supreme Court of New South Wales) are all located along the street.
 "Macquarie Street" is used as a metonym for the New South Wales government (the way Whitehall, for example, is a metonym for the British government).

 Institutions of the federal government located along the street include the Sydney registries of the Federal Court of Australia and High Court of Australia, both in the Law Courts Building at Queen's Square, and the headquarters of the Reserve Bank of Australia.

 Macquarie Street is also the location of Sydney Hospital, the Hyde Park Barracks and St. James' Church, which were all built during Governor Macquarie's tenure.
 The historic Sydney Mint building, along with the entrance building to Parliament House, are preserved remnants of the original Sydney Hospital.

 The State Library of New South Wales is located on Macquarie Street, as are the historic Chief Secretary's Building and the old New South Wales Treasury (now part of the InterContinental Hotel).
 Within the Royal Botanic Gardens are Government House and the Sydney Conservatorium of Music, originally built as the Government House stables.
 At the northern terminus of Macquarie Street is the iconic Sydney Opera House.